jarvisyjw/ImageToRosbag/README.md

  - `PATH_TO_OUTPUT_BAG`: Path to save the bag (including the filename e.g. directory/filename.bag)

 ## Notes:
-- Be sure to set the correct path of the OPENCV of your installation.
-And input at the CMakeLists.txt

     set(OpenCV_DIR /usr/share/OpenCV)
+- Be sure to set the correct path of the OPENCV of your installation at the CMakeLists.txt

 Also, in this package, we use the cv_brigde to compressed image, therefore save the space for a RosBag.